Inokinoki/PL-0-rs/README.md

 # A naive PL/0 interpreter in Rust

-I write this to make myself more familiar with Rust.
-It just works right now, but doesn't work well.
-Welcome to contribute, if you can READ (yes, it's not even readable) the project.
+This project is to make me more familiar with Rust.
+It works right now, but maybe doesn't work well in some cases.

+Welcome to any contribution, if you can READ (yes, it's not even readable) the project.

 ## PL/0 Introduction